-Virtual Private Networks (VPNs) are a useful way to protect yourself from digital snoopers, as well as accessing forms of entertainment which are unavailable in your country.
+VPNs are a reliable and affordable way to protect yourself from digital snoopers, as well as accessing forms of entertainment or websites which are unavailable in your country.

 It's amazingly simply to get one up and running on your device, so here's how it works.

-Most paid VPNs cover multiple devices, and in the case of Express VPN you can use the service simultaneously on a combination of three phones, tablets, or PCs.
+Most paid VPNs cover multiple devices, and in the case of Express VPN you can use the service simultaneously on a combination of five phones, tablets, or PCs.

 A final option is to let the VPN share crash reports and other technical data to the developers.
 This is anonymous and is only there to help them monitor how the system is performing.
 You can tap Allow if you’re happy to send this information, but there’s also a Don’t Allow option just below.